vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 1. Resolve Humanoid Bone
 2. Since the head position has been determined, LookAt can be resolved
   * Bone type
-  * BlendShape type
+  * Expression type
-3. Update BlendShape
+3. Update Expression
   * LipSync
   * AutoBlink
-  * BlendShape type of LookAt
+  * Expression type of LookAt
   * External inputs such as controller
-4. Apply BlendShape
+4. Apply Expression
 5. Resolve constraints
 6. Resolve SpringBone